isaacs/node-glob/README.md

 Results from absolute patterns such as `/foo/*` are mounted onto the root setting using `path.join`.
 On windows, this will by default result in `/foo/*` matching `C:\foo\bar.txt`.

+To have glob coerce the separator used in pattern strings to `/`, **thus making it impossible to use the separator to escape literal glob characters**, you may set the `pathSep` option to the separator used.

 ## Race Conditions